For Richer or Poorer

-For Richer or Poorer is a 1997 American slapstick comedy film directed by Bryan Spicer starring Tim Allen and Kirstie Alley as a New York socialite couple who decide to end their spoiled relationship.
-The supporting cast includes Jay O. Sanders, Michael Lerner, Wayne Knight, and Larry Miller.
+For Richer or Poorer is a 1997 American slapstick comedy film directed by Bryan Spicer, written by Jana Howington and Steve LuKanic.
+It stars Tim Allen, Kirstie Alley, Jay O. Sanders, Michael Lerner, Wayne Knight, and Larry Miller, with Miguel A. Núñez Jr., Megan Cavanaugh, Carrie Preston, John Pyper-Ferguson, John Caponera, and Ethan Phillips appearing in supporting roles.
+It tells the story of a New York City socialite couple who decide to end their spoiled relationship.
+This is complicated when an accountant they know leaves them the blame for the embezzlements, causing them to go on the run and end up taking refuge with an Old Order Amish family in Intercourse, Pennsylvania.

-Despite featuring the presence of Allen and Alley, For Richer or Poorer gained negative reviews from critics and was a box office failure, grossing $32.7 million worldwide.
+For Richer or Poorer was released by Universal Pictures on December 12, 1997.
+Despite featuring the presence of Allen and Alley, the film gained negative reviews from critics and was a box office failure, grossing $32.7 million worldwide against a $35 million budget.

 Plot

-New York City millionaire socialite Brad Sexton turns his marriage's 10th anniversary party into a real estate development pitch for "The Holy Land", a theme park modeled after Biblical lore.
-One of the display's special effects catches a federal judge's wardrobe on fire.
-Furious, Brad's wife Caroline decides to divorce him.
+Manhattan millionaire commercial developer Brad Sexton turns his marriage's 10th anniversary party into a pitch for "The Holy Land", a theme park modeled after Biblical lore.
+One of the display's special effects catches the wardrobe of Judge Joan Northcutt on fire.
+Furious, Brad's socialite wife Caroline decides to divorce him.

 Meanwhile, Brad's accountant Bob Lachman is stealing the Sextons' millions and filing false tax returns.
-The money manipulations catch the attention of the Internal Revenue Service (IRS), and field agent Frank Hall demands to meet Bob and Brad to bring the obligations up to date.
-Bob makes Brad his scapegoat, since all the tax returns where Bob committed fraud are in Brad's name.

-Fearing that the Sextons could be fleeing, Hall orders the freezing of their assets.
-IRS Inspector Derek Lester joins Hall to serve the warrant and bring in the Sextons.
+The money manipulations catch the attention of the Internal Revenue Service (IRS), and field agent Frank Hall demands to meet Bob and Brad.
+Bob makes Brad his scapegoat.
+Fearing that the Sextons could be fleeing, Hall orders the freezing of their assets before Brad can call his attorney Phil Kleinmann for help.
+Egomaniacal IRS Inspector Derek Lester joins Hall to serve the warrant and bring in the Sextons.
+Bob admits in Brad's phone call to him that all the tax returns are in Brad's name and then flees the country.

 Brad flees, steals a cab, and happens to pick up Caroline.
 The Sextons escape from Hall, Lester, and the police and leave New York.
-They crash the cab into a swamp and are forced to spend that night sleeping rough, covered in mud.
+They crash the cab into a rural pond while dodging a cow and spend that night sleeping rough.
 The next day, they find themselves in Intercourse, Pennsylvania, a small Lancaster County-area community of Old Order Amish.
 After stealing clothes, they masquerade as Jacob and Emma, a family's expected cousins from Missouri.
-Samuel and Levinia Yoder, along with their sons and daughters, make the pair at home.
+Samuel and Levinia Yoder, along with their children and parents, make the pair at home.